 Some have said that Paul only started 14 churches in his lifetime.
 If so that is a remarkable thing, but I tend to think there are more than 14.

 I would assume that there are some churches started that were not necessarily mentioned as churches in the NT.
-For instance there is no mention of a church started in Athens, but there are households that began to follow Christ there, so we can assume that a church was born there.
-In Philippi there were two households that surrendered to the gospel (Lydia’s and the Jailer’s), so there could be two organic churches there.
+For instance, there is no mention of a church that started in Athens, but there are households that began to follow Christ there, so we can assume that a church was born there.
+In Philippi, there were two households that surrendered to the gospel (Lydia’s and the Jailer’s), so there could be two organic churches there.
 Some say that there is just one church in Philippi because Paul wrote a letter to them, but it is actually to the saints in Christ who are in Philippi.
-He wrote a letter to the churches of Galatia, how many of them is not mentioned.
+He wrote a letter to the churches of Galatia, with many of them are not mentioned.
 So numbering the churches Paul started is a challenge.

 There are places we have no mention of a church but we know he was there preaching such as Illyricum (Rom.
 15:9).
 Did Paul start churches while in Damascus?
 Well someone already did because he was on his way there to arrest them, so probably not.
 But when he went to Arabia he may have started churches.
 Some assume he was just on retreat listening to the Lord, but he was chased out by the officials, so we can assume he did some preaching (meditating on a rock is not usually that threatening to people).